rafaelecs1/trajetorias-sucesso-escolar/wp-content/plugins/wordpress-seo/readme.txt

 == Changelog ==

-= 15.9 =
+= 17.5 =
-Release Date: February 23rd, 2021
+Release Date: November 2nd, 2021

-Yoast SEO 15.9 is out!
-This release comes with performance improvements and general enhancements.
-Happy updating and thanks for using Yoast SEO!
-Read more about what’s new in Yoast SEO 15.9 in [our release post](https://yoa.st/release-15-9)!
+Say hello to Yoast SEO 17.5!
+Or maybe γεια would fit better, as this release introduces Greek readability support.
+Plus: you’ll also be able to find | and ~ title separators again.
+Happy updating!
+Read more about what's new in Yoast SEO 17.5 in [our release post in English](https://yoa.st/release-17-5) or [our release post in Spanish](https://yoa.st/release-17-5-spanish)!

 Enhancements:

- * Adds a preview of the chosen image for the organization and person image, social images, Facebook front page image and Facebook default image.
- * Improves interoperability and consistency in database queries.
- * Improves the performance by preventing database queries for the homepage indexable.
+* Completes the readability analysis for Greek by adding the transition words, sentence beginnings and passive voice assessments.
+* Improves keyword detection for Greek by adding a function words list.
+* Reduces the right padding of the collapsible sidebar buttons to match the block editor's new styling.
+* Restores the `|` and `~` separators.
+* Reduces the right padding of the collapsible sidebar buttons to match Gutenberg's new styling.

 Bugfixes:

+* Fixes a bug where the analysis highlight button would be visible on tags, categories, and custom taxonomies even though we don't support highlighting for those types.
-* Fixes a bug where the disabled style of the switch toggles didn't look right.
+* Fixes a bug where links to items on the same page were incorrectly identified as links to other pages, leading to an incorrect result on the Link keyphrase assessment.

-= 15.8 =
+= 17.4 =
-Release Date: February 10th, 2021
+Release Date: October 19th, 2021

-Say hi to Yoast SEO 15.8!
-This release comes with a brand-new breadcrumbs block for the block editor.
-Try it out and guide your users - and Google!
-Read more about what’s new in Yoast SEO 15.8 in [our release post](https://yoa.st/release-15-8)!
+Yoast SEO 17.4 is out today!
+This release comes with several fixes and enhancements to help database performance on larger sites by cleaning up data and streamlining retrieval.
+Happy updating!
+Read more about what's new in Yoast SEO 17.4 in [our release post](https://yoa.st/release-17-4)!

 Enhancements:

-* Adds a breadcrumbs block, allowing users to add breadcrumbs to a page or post using the block editor, or to a widget area using the Gutenberg plugin.
-* Changes the default setting to enable breadcrumbs for the theme to `true`.
-This means themes that declare theme support for this feature automatically output Yoast breadcrumbs on every page.
-Existing installs will not be impacted by this change.
-* Breadcrumbs settings can now always be edited, regardless of if the breadcrumbs are enabled for the theme.
-* Like the block, the breadcrumbs shortcode is now always rendered, regardless of if the breadcrumbs are enabled for the theme.
-* Improves the loading time of the posts overview page in the WordPress backend.
-Props to [Rahe](https://github.com/Rahe).
-* Makes sure the breadcrumbs schema is always present, except on 404 pages.
+* Improves two queries used to determine whether or not a site has been fully processed using our SEO data optimization.
+This should prevent potential slowdowns in extremely large sites.

 Bugfixes:

-* Fixes a bug where the target indexable for relative links was not properly detected.
-* Fixes a bug where scheme-relative links were not parsed correctly.
-* Fixes a bug where paginated WooCommerce shop pages did not have the right canonical.
+* Fixes a bug where the `url` property in the search page schema would be empty.
-* Fixes a bug where custom capabilities could malfunction due to a race condition.
-Props to [Jerome Charaoui](https://github.com/jcharaoui).
+* Fixes a bug where a duplicate canonical tag was output for web stories created with the Web Stories plugin.
+Props to [swissspidey](https://github.com/swissspidy).
+* Fixes a bug where a race condition could occur that caused the rewrite rules to be flushed on every page request when using a persistent cache like Redis.
+This may speed up your site’s load times if it’s using persistent caching.

 = Earlier versions =
 For the changelog of earlier versions, please refer to [the changelog on yoast.com](https://yoa.st/yoast-seo-changelog).